pubnub/pubnub-mcp-server/resources/sdk_docs/python_channel-groups.md

 ##### Requires Stream Controller add-on

-Enable Stream Controller for your key in the Admin Portal.
+Enable the Stream Controller add-on for your key in the Admin Portal.

 Adds channels to a channel group.

 ### Method(s)

-Maximum 200 channels per API call.
+Maximum number of channels: 200 per API call.

 ```
 `1pubnub.add_channel_to_channel_group() \